dgraph-io/dgraph-docs/content/enterprise-features/access-control-lists.md

 The ACL feature can be turned on by following these steps:

 1. Create a plain text file, and store a randomly generated secret key in it.
 The secret key is used by Dgraph Alpha nodes to sign JSON Web Tokens (JWT).
-As you’ve probably guessed, it’s critical to keep the secret key as a secret.
-Another requirement for the secret key is that it must have at least 256-bits, i.e. 32 ASCII characters, as we are using HMAC-SHA256 as the signing algorithm.
+Keep this secret key secret to avoid data security issues.
+The secret key must have at least 256-bits (32 ASCII characters) to support the HMAC-SHA256 signing algorithm.

 2. Start all the Dgraph Alpha nodes in your cluster with the option `--acl_secret_file`, and make sure they are all using the same secret key file created in Step 2.